 Recruitment and retention to enable delivery

-The project is intended to enable recruitment to, and the retention of, health and care professionals
+The aim of the project was to enable recruitment to, and the retention of, health and care professionals

-The project is an innovative proposal designed to address both immediate and longer-term workforce needs in the south west of England by the Association of Colleges – South West Bridgwater.
-R2D is being piloted in Devon and Somerset.
+The project was an innovative proposal designed to address both immediate and longer-term workforce needs in the south west of England by the Association of Colleges – South West Bridgwater.
+R2D was piloted in Devon and Somerset.

-It is designed by health and care providers and further education colleges (FECs).
-R2D offers a scalable approach to addressing some of the fundamental needs of providers and employees.
-Outcome based and offering high value for money (vfm), R2D will have significant impact.
+It was designed by health and care providers and further education colleges (FECs).
+R2D offered a scalable approach to addressing some of the fundamental needs of providers and employees and allowed selected pairs of further education colleges (FECs) and foundation trusts, to pilot, accelerate and widen developments to meet emerging workforce development needs: opening up progression routes into associate and professional roles. it was outcome based and offered high value for money (vfm).

-While based on a generic framework, R2D is flexible, and is designed to be adaptable to local labour market conditions, allowing local solutions to workforce development and skills needs to be fashioned.
+Whilst based on a generic framework, R2D was flexible, and was designed to be adaptable to local labour market conditions, allowing local solutions to workforce development and skills needs to be fashioned.
 By using existing successful provider-college partnerships it has been possible to quickly operationalise R2D.
 Beyond the initial funding period, R2D is expected to become a permanent feature of the region’s education and training landscape.

 - Young people and mature learners who often under-achieved during their time in compulsory education, and who as a result lack the formal qualifications (including in many cases English and mathematics) to gain entry to degree-level professions, including nursing.